“I need your word you won’t tell a soul about this,” Gary whispered as he gripped my wrist tightly nearly knocking me out of gear.

 “The building where you just picked me up is a centre specialising in mood disorders.
 I suffer from bipolar.
 When I met you three weeks ago I was at the height of a manic episode.
 I’m not crazy and I wasn’t lying to you; I believed more than anyone I could change the world.”
 He paused, then went on:

-I sat with mouth gaping as Gary unraveled before my eyes.
+I sat, mouth agape, as Gary unraveled before my eyes.
 My heart broke for him.
 I didn’t know what to say and so we sat in silence for the half hour car ride to Dover Heights.

 I still think about Gary often.
 I don’t think of him as some crazed lunatic, I just know him as a man that is lost.
 I started driving for Uber because I was, and am, completely lost.
 I now spend my days, for the most part, completely invisible to my passengers.
 I experience one small snapshot of their busy lives before they go on to exist in another place and another time.
 I am grateful to have met Gary.
 I met a real man, as lost I am, in a world we can’t control.